shayan066/Ecommerce-Website-using-RBAC/README.md

 ##

-## Project is in under Construction for more functionality and user Friendly
+## The project is currently under development, with ongoing efforts to introduce additional functionalities and enhance user-friendliness for an improved overall experience.

 ## Feedback